IharSkalaban/Statistic_A-B_testing/README.md

+There is a file [A-B test.ipynb](https://github.com/IharSkalaban/Statistic_A-B_testing/blob/main/A-B%20test.ipynb) -  that contains  detailed information about the progress of A/B test

 ###  Condition

 In the context of some hypothesis testing the target group was offered a new payment mechanics on the site, while the control group was left with the basic mechanics.
 It's necessary to analyze the results of the experiment and draw a conclusion as to whether it's worth launching the new payment mechanics on all users.